-The Valuer General supplies land values to the Office of State Revenue (OSR) each year.
-The OSR uses an average of land values over three years to determine the tax liability for NSW landholders on 31 December each year.
+The Valuer General supplies land values to Revenue NSW each year.
+Revenue NSW uses an average of land values over three years to determine the tax liability for NSW landholders on 31 December each year.

-Landholders who are liable to pay land tax are notified of their land value(s) on a land tax assessment from the OSR.
+Landholders who are liable to pay land tax are notified of their land value(s) on a land tax assessment from Revenue NSW.

 A landholder with one or more parcels of taxable land (such as investment properties, holiday houses or commercial premises), may be liable for land tax if the total value of land exceeds the land tax threshold.
-The thresholds are published on the land tax page of the OSR website.
+The thresholds are published on the land tax page of the Revenue NSW website.

 A landholder's home (principal place of residence) or land used for primary production is generally exempt from land tax.